Draugmar/jira-api-user-export/README.md

 # jira-api-user-export
-User export of your Atlassian system through a simple API call.
+User export to CSV of your Atlassian system through a simple API call.

 Change the values of `JIRA_ENDPOINT_BASE` with your domain name.